TrudeEH/dotfiles/README.md

 - `colors.sh` - To Add colors to other scripts.

 ### Scripts for the user
-- `codeAI-ollama.sh` - Ollama AI setup helper for code generation.
+- `ai-ollama-code.sh` - Ollama AI setup helper for code generation.
-- `generalAI-jan.sh` - Install jan, a graphical llm runner.
+- `ai-jan-general.sh` - Install jan, a graphical llm runner.

 ## Todo
 - [ ] Automatically install extensions